RosaBF/RosaBF/README.md

 ### Hi there 👋

 My name is Rosa!
-I am a Jr.Front-End Developer.
+I am currently working as a Backend developer although I started my training as a Frontend.
 I have a background in the documentary world as a filmmaker and screenwriter and....yet, I have decided to turn my life around and immerse myself into the world of web development!
 I'm loving it and I do belive that in every App, web or desing to apply there is a story to tell in order to get the best user experience  possible.
 <hr/>